sejust/commit-message-checker-with-regex/README.md

-# Commit Messages(in Pull Reqeust) Checker with regex
+# Commit Messages (in Pull Request) Checker with regex

 ![Version](https://img.shields.io/github/v/release/gsactions/commit-message-checker?style=flat-square)
 ![Test](https://github.com/gsactions/commit-message-checker/workflows/build-test/badge.svg)

-A GitHub action that checks that commit messages match a regex patter.
+A GitHub action that checks that commit messages match a regex pattern.
 The action is able to act on pull request and push events and check the pull request title and body or the commit message of the commits of a push.

 On pull requests the title and body are concatenated delimited by two line breaks.

-Designed to be very flexible in usage you can split checks into various workflows, using action types on pull request to listen on, define branches for pushes etc. etc.
+Designed to be very flexible in usage: you can split checks into various workflows, using action types on pull request to listen on, define branches for pushes etc. etc.